Saucha: The Yoga of Purity

-Judith Hansen Lasater said when she first studied saucha, it felt to her like a set of moral rules.
+Judith Hanson Lasater said when she first studied saucha, it felt to her like a set of moral rules.

 “No one told me that the intent in my heart mattered when I attempted to practice saucha,” she comments.
 “Since I have learned common-sense and practical insight to saucha.
 If anyone embraces impurity in thought, word, or deed, you will eventually suffer.”

 Judith shares that with time saucha took on another dimension for her.
 “Rather than seeing it as a measure of my actions or its outcomes, I now see saucha as a reminder to constantly examine my intention behind my actions.
 It is the intention to act from compassion.
 When I focus on acting from compassion there is a space for saucha to arise from my heart.”

 Once again in sharing time with Judith on her last visit to Kansas City, I observed her amazing gifts of practicing purity of body and word.
 She shared with us the book Non-Violent Communication, teaching us to become awake to all passive/aggressive tendencies and use our language to empower clean, non-harmful communication. (she returns to see us in October, 2005).

 I bought the book the next day.

 John Schumacher, another master teacher, also influenced my life in the practice of Saucha.
 During one of his trainings he said, “Everything you say and do in teaching yoga plants seeds.
 Even more true, everything you say and do in life effects your karmic path.”